Learning Ordinal Response Policies in Rank-Based Stochastic Prize-Collecting Games: Experiments and Results

 \subsection{Generalizability and Scalability}

 We evaluated the policies' generalizability by \textit{zero-shot} transferring them onto an imbalanced prize distribution that resembles a demand-driven taxi-fare distribution in a city, i.e.,$p^t_{u} \sim \mathrm{Normal}(\beta_u, \sigma)$, where $\beta_u$ is the mean prize at a node that is inversely proportional to the proximity to the map center, whereas $\sigma$ is the standard deviation.

-Fig. \ref{fig:cities} shows the joint distribution of the prizes in the two city graphs partitioned into four and five price zones.
-The policies trained using FORL outperformed both PS-OR, and IPL-GS in generalizing to imbalanced prize distributions in both the cities, under both the stationary and dynamic settings (see Fig. \ref{fig:generalizability}-a).
+Fig.~\ref{fig:cities} shows the joint distribution of the prizes in the two city graphs partitioned into four and five price zones.
+The policies trained using FORL outperformed both PS-OR, and IPL-GS in generalizing to imbalanced prize distributions in both the cities, under both the stationary and dynamic settings (see Fig.~\ref{fig:generalizability}-a).
 Finally, we evaluated the scalability of the shared policies to different team sizes on the Manhattan environment with dynamic prizes.
 Both of the considered policies were trained using local information, but, conditioned on the ordinal rank (PS-OR), and the global rank (PS-GR).
-The total reward under PS-OR scaled linearly up to teams of 25 agents with only marginal increment in the variance, whereas PS-GR showed poor, sublinear, total-reward gains with much higher variance for the same team sizes (see Fig. \ref{fig:generalizability}-b).
+The total reward under PS-OR scaled linearly up to teams of 25 agents with only marginal increment in the variance, whereas PS-GR showed poor, sublinear, total-reward gains with much higher variance for the same team sizes (see Fig.~\ref{fig:generalizability}-b).